WebLearning: The current corporate solution for L&D functioning

 WebLearning as a solution which can replace chalk and board

 Content which can be accessed for the sake of weblearning plays a major role as tools like articulate 360 and storyline complement weblearning for better learning outcomes.
 This is due to the creation of multi-device responsive and collaborative courses which are compliant on the web.
-That being the course perspective, technological compliance is due to the advanced and easy-to-use SCORM LMS for uploading the digitized content.
-These SCORM LMS are available on mobile as well.

 Formal weblearning for L&D is purposed and learning activities are organized by teachers which is held and managed in corporate companies and educational institutions.
 Informal weblearning takes place while one is searching material from the Internet.
 It is self-paced, depending on one’s goals to learn.